SUI-Components/sui/packages/sui-test/README.md

     -h, --help                               output usage information
-    -b, --browser <browser>                  Select a different browser (chrome|edge|firefox) -N, --noWebSecurity                      Disable all web securities (CORS)
+    -b, --browser <browser>                  Select a different browser (chrome|edge|firefox) -N, --noWebSecurity                      Disable all web securities (CORS) -K, --key                                It is used to authenticate the project into the Dashboard Service -P, --parallel                           Run tests on parallel
+    -R, --record                             Record tests and send result to Dashboard Service
 ```

 #### `sui-test e2e --gui`